 CICIG: An Exemplary Initiative with a Tumultuous History

 As defined by its mandate, CICIG is empowered to identify clandestine criminal actors, collaborate with the government to dismantle these organizations, and support the adoption of anti-corruption policies.
-Even though sole prosecutorial authority lies with the Guatemalan attorney general, CICIG can influence judicial proceedings by filing criminal complaints, offering technical advice, and through policy recommendations.
+Even though sole prosecutorial authority lies with the Guatemalan attorney general, CICIG can influence judicial proceedings by filing criminal complaints, and offering technical advice and policy recommendations.